DevEmperor/LSD/README.md

 ## License

-Fastr is under the terms of the [Apapche 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), following all clarifications stated in the [license file](https://raw.githubusercontent.com/DevEmperor/LSD/master/LICENSE)
+LSD is under the terms of the [Apapche 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), following all clarifications stated in the [license file](https://raw.githubusercontent.com/DevEmperor/LSD/master/LICENSE)